weizhouUMICH/SAIGE/README.md

 # Log for fixing bugs

+* 0.37 (May-1-2020)
+** fixed an issue with AC values when bgen input is used with missing dosages to be mean imputed (default setting).
 * 0.36.6 (April-15-2020)
 ** add an option IsOutputHetHomCountsinCaseCtrl to output the heterozygous and homozygous counts in cases and controls